xuankimtran/docs-1/pages/katalon-studio/docs/git-integration.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/image2017-2-22-153A193A28.png" alt="push dialog" width=70%>

     Click **Next** after finished selecting your remote branch.
+The **Push Confirmation** dialog appears.

-    >If you enter a different name besides the listed branches, a new remote branch with that name is created accordingly.
+    >**Notes**: If you enter a different name besides the listed branches, a new remote branch with that name is created accordingly.

-3. The **Push Confirmation** Dialog is displayed with details regarding your commit.
+3. The **Push Confirmation** dialog displays details regarding your commit.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/git-integration/image2017-2-22-153A273A45.png" alt="Push Confirmation" width=70%>